kubernetes/community/communication/marketing-team/social-guidelines.md

 Q: Will the account follow other accounts?
 A: TODO (Y/N).
 The account is designed for information dissemination, so we will focus on that by (following no one and focusing on sharing || following everyone to extend our reach).

-Trolls: Don't feed them, mute them.
+Q: Do we engage with hostile messages?
+A: No. Don't feed the trolls.
+Mute them is the correct response.
 Block them as a last resort and only after discussing with team members.
 Reasons to block include verbal abuse, violating the platform's terms, or violating the [Code of Conduct](https://github.com/kubernetes/community/blob/master/code-of-conduct.md).
-The community is open and its accounts should be too but, there are limits.
+The community is focused on openness and our accounts should be too, but there are times when we should reduce harmful people's visibility through blocking.

 Credit: [Fedora Community](https://fedoraproject.org/wiki/Marketing)